CDAT/cdms/docs/source/manual/cdms_2.rst

     "List", "``getPaths()``", "Get a sorted list of pathnames of datafiles which comprise the dataset.
 This does not include the XML metafile path, which is stored in the .uri attribute."
     "Variable", "``getVariable(id)``", "Get a variable object from a file or dataset.
            * ``id`` is the string variable identifier."
-    "CurveGrid or GenericGrid", "``readScripGrid(self, whichGrid='destination', check-orGeneric-Grid=1)``", "Read a curvilinear orgeneric grid from a SCRIP dataset.
-The dataset can be a SCRIP grid file or remappingfile.
+    "CurveGrid or GenericGrid", "``readScripGrid(self, whichGrid=' destination', check-orGeneric -Grid=1)``", "Read a curvilinear orgeneric grid from a SCRIP dataset.
+           * The dataset can be a SCRIP grid file or remappingfile.
            * If a mapping file, ``whichGrid`` chooses the grid to read, either ``'source'`` or ``'destination'``.
            * If ``checkGrid`` is 1 (default), the grid cells are checked for convexity, and 'repaired' if necessary.
 Grid cells may appear to be nonconvex if they cross a ``0 / 2pi`` boundary.
 The repair consists of shifting the cell vertices to the same side modulo 360 degrees."
     "None", "``sync()``", "Write any pending changes to the dataset."